Material Misrepresentation: What Happens When You Lie on Insurance Application

 Material misrepresentation in car insurance happens when an applicant provides false, inaccurate, or incomplete information on their insurance application that is significant enough to affect the insurer's decision to issue the policy, set the premium, or determine coverage terms.
 This isn't just about outright lies — even honest mistakes can qualify if the incorrect information is material to the risk.

 Insurers rely entirely on the information you provide to assess your risk and price your policy.
 When that information is wrong — whether accidentally or deliberately — it undermines the entire foundation of the insurance contract.
-That's why insurers take misrepresentation seriously and reserve the right to act on it.
+According to the Coalition Against Insurance Fraud, auto premium fraud (material misrepresentation) alone accounts for an estimated $35.1 billion in losses annually in the U.S. That's why insurers take misrepresentation seriously and reserve the right to act on it.
+For broader context on auto insurance fraud types and how they affect what you pay, it helps to understand exactly where misrepresentation fits in the picture.

 What Facts Are Considered "Material"?